mdancho84/mdancho84.github.io/_posts/2022-12-01-how-to-replicate-excel-s-secondary-y-axis-plot-in-r.md

 ---
 layout: post
-title: Dual-axis plots in R (a secret ggplot2 hack)
+title: How to make a plot with two different y-axis in R with ggplot2? (a secret ggplot2 hack)
 date: 2022-12-01 11:00:00 -0500
 excerpt: Your company lives off them...
 Excel files.
 Why not automate them & save some time?
 Here's an Excel File you're going to make in this tutorial from R.